 Board Members serve in a voluntary capacity for a standard period of six years.
 Their responsibilities include setting the strategic direction for Baptist World Aid (as a subsidiary of Transform Aid International) reviewing organisational performance against set targets, assessing the performance of the CEO and approving the annual budget.
 New Board Members are selected based on their skills and are appointed with consent from Australian Baptist Ministries.

 Transform Aid International

-Tara was appointed to the Board in 2017 and in 2018 was appointed Vice Chair in 2018 and Chair in 2020.
+Tara joined the Board in 2017, was appointed Vice Chair in 2018 and Chair in 2020.
 Tara also chairs the TAI Finance and Risk Committee.
 She is a business consultant with over 20 years of business and management experience including as a Partner in Corporate Finance at Deloitte and her own internet start-up business, which she sold in 2015.
 She is heavily involved in the community sector, most notably serving on the Board of Wesley Mission and is a member of their Finance and Audit Committee.
 Tara previously served on the Board of Concern Australia from 2013 – 2020 as Secretary and Chair of the Fundraising Committee.
-She has taught and mentoring human trafficking survivors at the Freedom Hub Survivor School and is currently setting up an organisation to help people overcome fears and learning difficulties.
+She has taught and mentoring human trafficking survivors at the Freedom Hub Survivor School and is currently setting up a social enterprise to help build social cohesion and reduce community isolation.
 She is also a Member of the Australian Institute of Company Directors.